ubahnverleih/WoBike/Voi.md

 To get a list of available scooters nearby a location, you can use this endpoint:

 `https://api.voiapp.io/v1/vehicle/status/ready?la=[LATITUDE HERE]&lo=[LONGTITUDE HERE]`

+The request above should be sent as a GET request.
+As stated earlier, no special authentication or API keys are needed.

 These are the known accepted request parameters: